 What is Full Practice Authority?

-According to the American Association of Nurse Practitioners “Full practice authority is the authorization of nurse practitioners to evaluate patients, diagnose, order and interpret diagnostic tests, and initiate and manage treatments—including prescribed medications—under the exclusive licensure authority of the state board of nursing.”
+According to the AANP, “Full practice authority is the authorization of nurse practitioners to evaluate patients, diagnose, order and interpret diagnostic tests, and initiate and manage treatments—including prescribed medications—under the exclusive licensure authority of the state board of nursing.”

 Full practice authority validates the knowledge, skills, and abilities of NPs and recognizes that the state board of nursing is the appropriate oversight agency to regulate NPs.
 States with FPA legislation allow NPs to operate independently without collaboration from a medical board or supervision from a physician.

 Full practice authority states differ from reduced and restricted authority states based on levels of NP autonomy.
 The AANP notes that NPs in reduced authority states practice under collaborative agreements with physicians.
 Restricted authority states mandate career-long supervision or delegation by physicians to NPs for patient care.

 As of January 2023, 32 states and the District of Columbia have authorized FPA for NPs.
 FPA legislation is broken down into two sub-categories, FPA on initial licensure and FPA after a provisional period.

 Jurisdictions with Full Practice Authority on Initial Licensure

 Alaska offers FPA to all NPs, including the ability to prescribe class II – V controlled substances.
 Prescriptive authority for controlled substances is a separate application than the authority to diagnose and treat medical conditions.

 NPs are granted FPA and full prescriptive authority through the Arizona State Board of Nursing.
 Prior to prescribing medications, NPs must submit a Controlled Substance Prescription Monitoring Program (CSPMP) application and register with the Drug Enforcement Agency (DEA).